 Dry Needling Treatment and Technique

 With dry needling, the technique is standardized across practitioners.
 A physical therapist performing dry needling in Alaska should be performing the same treatment as one in New York.
-While there will always be nuances in the skill and experience of the individual practitioners, the same steps will be taken to treat the same conditions even by different people.
+While there will always be nuances in the skill and experience of the individual practitioners, the same steps will be taken to treat the same conditions even by different practitioners.

 Measuring Success of Dry Needling Treatment